davidezechukwu/davidezechukwucode/README.md

 It is also the backend for www.pikin.co; and also something I intend to use for other projects. www.pikin.co is a work of art and like all works of art, I believe, it should be in the public domain :)
 It is a showcase of my frontend skills, and also on my CV.
-The new version of this mono-repo (https://github.com/davidezechukwu/pik) and its Databases are works of art too
+The new version of this mono-repo (https://github.com/davidezechukwu/pik) and its Databases are works of art too.
 <br/>
 <br/>
 Loopback4 is a great improvement from Loopback 3, however, it lacks support for Composite Keys.